KTH/kurs-pm-data-admin-web/README.md

 ## Prerequisites

-- Node.js 14.0.0
+- Node.js 14.2.0

+Because OICD library is compatible only with node 12.0.0 or > 14.2.0

 ### Secrets for Development

 Secrets during local development are ALWAYS stored in a `.env`-file in the root of your project.
 This file should be in .gitignore.
-It needs to contain at least ldap connection URI and password in order for authentication to work properly.

 ```
 KURS_PM_DATA_API_URI=http://localhost:3001/api/kurs-pm-data